-Net proceeds of \$29.0 million was provided by financing activities in the three months ended April 30, 2017, primarily as a result of the net proceeds of \$28.9 million in borrowings under our revolving credit line.
+Cash from financing activities of \$103.2 million in the six months ended July 31, 2017 was primarily provided by the net proceeds from borrowings under our revolving credit facility.

 Financing Needs

 We believe that our cash on hand and cash generated from operations for the year as a whole, together with funds available under the ABL Credit Agreement, are sufficient to meet our expected operating and capital expenditure requirements.
 We may seek to acquire other businesses in order to expand our product offerings.
 We may need additional financing in order to complete one or more acquisitions.
 We cannot be certain that we will be able to obtain additional financing, if required, on acceptable terms or at all.